crsuzh/SwissRN/content/news/SwissReproducibilityAward2022.md

 The SwissRN Steering Committee and the SwissRN advisory board will select the winners from the nominated manuscripts while soliciting additional expertise from external reviewers as needed.

 **Award**
-The three recipients will receive a cash award of CHF 500 along with an official certificate at the SwissRN Annual Meeting.
+The three recipients will receive a cash award of CHF 500 along with an official certificate at the SwissRN Annual Meeting on Ocotber 28, 2022.
 The awardees are expected to give a brief presentation about their work.

 **Submit nomination**